wspr-ncsu/cardpliance/README.md

 ## Licence

-Details about the licence can be found on Licence.txt
+Details about the licence can be found on LICENCE.txt